lectorguard/JSerializer/README.md

 	- Error type test -> Also error for pointer and circular dependencies // DONE
 	- Pointer test
 	- Rewrite Validation // DONE
+	- Pointer problem, after shared pointer is deserialized the pointer is replaced, please update all related shared pointer and weak ptr
 - Add support for the following collections
     - stack DONE
     - queue DONE